 The main benefit the app developers will have, is the ecosystem of iMessage.
 The iMessage app store will be completely separate from the regular iOS app store and it will show the only iMessage related apps.
 This means, only a handful of developers are working on this presently, thus your iMessage app is more likely to reach on the top chart right now.

 Now, in order to make an iMessage app, you’ll need XCode 8 on OS X EI Capitan (10.11.1) or later version.
 Xcode provides a template to create quick and easy iMessage sticker pack without having to write any code at all.
-Therefore, you’ll not need to look for any xcode app tutorial to learn to code for developing iMessage applications.
+Therefore, you’ll not need to look for any xcode app tutorial to learn to code for an iMessage app development.

-In this xcode tutorial, we’re going to make a simple iMessage sticker app in which, you can integrate & send emoji sticker messages to your contacts.
+Usng xcode , we’re going to make a simple iMessage sticker app tutorial in which, you can integrate & send emoji sticker messages to your contacts.
 You’ll also learn how to create sticker packs for different sticker sizes by providing the largest image size for the sticker pack.

 Building The iMessage Sticker App